John Geoghan: Murder

-On August 23, 2003, while in protective custody at the maximum security Souza-Baranowski Correctional Center in Lancaster, Geoghan was strangled and stomped to death in his cell by inmate Joseph Druce.
-The latter was serving a sentence of life without the possibility of parole for killing a man who allegedly made sexual advances toward him.
-Druce was said to have planned the murder of Geoghan for more than a month, considering him a "prize".
-The press raised questions about prison officials' judgment in placing these two men in the same unit for protective custody.
-In addition, they had been warned by an inmate that Druce intended to attack Geoghan.
+On August 23, 2003, while in protective custody at the maximum security Souza-Baranowski Correctional Center in Lancaster, Geoghan was strangled and stomped to death in his cell by inmate Joseph Lee Druce (born Darrin Ernest Smiledge; April 15, 1965).
+Druce was serving a sentence of life without the possibility of parole for killing a man who allegedly made sexual advances toward him.